Test-Time Efficient Pretrained Model Portfolios for Time Series Forecasting: Conclusion

 \section{Conclusion}

 In this work, we introduced Chroma: a portfolio of small, pretrained time series forecasters.
 Chroma consists of specialist models, each fine-tuned on disjoint subsets of the training data from a generalist pretrained model.
 When model selection or ensembling is applied at test time, Chroma achieves competitive performance on forecasting benchmarks from \cite{ansari2024chronos} and \cite{aksu2024gift}, matching the accuracy of much larger monolithic models.
 Our experiments demonstrate the test-time efficiency of Chroma, as well as its scalability.
 We believe that the methodology behind Chroma opens a promising new direction for enhancing the accuracy of pretrained forecasting models, especially under limited compute budgets.
 Furthermore, while our focus is on time series forecasting, the underlying principles may also extend to other domains such as natural language processing and computer vision.
 Our strategy offers an alternative to approaches like Best-of-$N$ which samples from a single base model.
 Instead, it proposes an inference-aware portfolio formation strategy: train a single generalist base model, fine-tune it into a portfolio of specialized experts, and apply model selection at test time.
+Moreover, we focused on test-time efficiency because inference often dominates the computational budget in deployed forecasting systems.